 What Las Vegas, Nevada Charges Sales Tax On

-Sales taxes in Las Vegas are charged on most any physical retail item including but not limited to:
+8.375% sales taxes in Las Vegas are charged on most any physical retail item, including but not limited to:

 - Food and Drink (restaurants & bars)

-- Liqour (wine, beer, and spirits from stores)
+- Liquor (wine, beer, and spirits from stores)

-Basically, anything you buy at a store, mall, restaurant or outlet shopping center.
-In the case of alcohol, the normal Nevada and Clark County sales taxes apply plus there are state and federal excise taxes which are usually paid by the consumer in the form of merchandise higher prices.
+Basically, anything you buy at a store, mall, restaurant, or outlet shopping center.
+In the case of alcohol, the normal Nevada and Clark County sales taxes apply, plus there are state and federal excise taxes which are usually paid by the consumer in the form of merchandise at higher prices.

 What Items Are Exempt From Sales Tax in Las Vegas, Nevada